Villa Marci

 The descent towards Ragusa Ibla can be done on foot, thanks to the old road that connects the upper city: remember to wear comfortable shoes… there are “only” 340 steps to go… but it’s worthwhile!

-Also Ragusa by night is worth a visit: there are many nice places where you can drink something, fine restaurants where you can delight your palate and craft shops that sell local products which, during summer, display their products until late in the evening, allowing for a little shopping even at unusual times.
+Also, Ragusa by night is worth a visit: there are many nice places where you can drink something, fine restaurants where you can delight your palate and craft shops that sell local products which, during summer, display their products until late in the evening, allowing for a little shopping even at unusual times.

-The historical town of Modica is built at the foot of a rocky ridge where once two rivers flew (they are underground today).
-The town is worldwide famous for it’s superb chocolate (a true must!), but the elegancy of its buildings and its streets richly decorated with baroque motives are as well worthwhile.
+The historical town of Modica is built at the foot of a rocky ridge where once two rivers flowed (they are underground today).
+The town is worldwide famous for its superb chocolate (a true must!), but the elegance of its buildings and its streets richly decorated with baroque motives are as well worthwhile.
 The dramatic earthquake in 1693 caused drastic changes also to Modica: the town, almost completely destroyed, lost its charisma and its political importance which it had enjoyed in the past.
 But the subsequent reconstruction gave to the town the baroque appearance by which it is distinguished nowadays in a way that it had been declared part of the world cultural heritage in 2002.

-Caltagirone (60km, 1h drive)
+Caltagirone (60km, 1h drive):

 It is one of the most interesting inland Sicilian destinations.
-Perched on three different hills, which boast of stunning views of the valley below, the town of Caltagirone became famous especially for the quality and sophistication of its ceramics.
+Perched on three different hills, which boast stunning views of the valley below, the town of Caltagirone became famous especially for the quality and sophistication of its ceramics.
 The main road of the town is the long via Roma, which cuts the city in two and leads to the famous “S. Maria del Monte stairway” (or simply “La Scalinata”, the Steps of Caltagirone) which is the most famous site of the city.
 The stairway was built in 1608 and forms the connection between the old town (the seat of religious power in the XVI° century) and the new part where the civil buildings were constructed.
 On the two sides of the stairway there are the two old quarters of S. Giorgio and S. Giacomo, whose intricate narrow streets contain beautiful religious buildings.
 Some of the most interesting buildings are to be found along via Roma, with many examples of majolica decorations.
 The centuries-old art of pottery-making has been part of the history of Caltagirone since ancient times and has made it famous all over the world.
 Generations of craftsmen and artists have followed on from one another each interpreting in their own original way the ability of the potter to create shape and colour.
-In 1953, the 142 steps that constitute the stairway were completely rebuilt in lava stone and were elaborately decorated with hand-painted works from local craftsmen (splendid polychrome majolica tiles with alternating geometric, floral, animal and decorative motifs).
+In 1953, the 142 steps that constitute the stairway were completely rebuilt in lava stone and were elaborately decorated with hand-painted works from local craftsmen (splendid polychrome majolica tiles with alternating geometric, floral, animal, and decorative motifs).
 The visual effect is absolutely stunning!

 Amenities